pa/kodekloud-assignment/task-one/README.md

 ### Pre-requisites

-- Create custom docker image using [Dockerfile](Dockerfile) or use the image [pramodhayyappan/kk-task-one-container-handler](https://hub.docker.com/repository/docker/pramodhayyappan/kk-task-one-container-handler) dockerhub in the [docker-compose.yml](docker-compose.yml#12)
+- Create a custom docker image using [Dockerfile](Dockerfile) or use the image [pramodhayyappan/kk-task-one-container-handler](https://hub.docker.com/repository/docker/pramodhayyappan/kk-task-one-container-handler) from dockerhub in the [docker-compose.yml](docker-compose.yml#L12)

     ```bash
     docker build . -t pramodhayyappan/kk-task-one-container-handler
     ```

-- To deploy docker stack, we need a docker swarm cluster, refer to the main README to bring up [new nodes](../README.md#cloud-infra-deployment) and create a [swarm cluster](../README.md##stack-deployment)
+- To deploy docker stack, we need a docker swarm cluster, refer to the main README to bring up [new nodes](../README.md#cloud-infra-deployment) and create a [swarm cluster](../README.md#stack-deployment)

 ### Stack deployment